mvolkmann/blog/src/ocaml.md

 But the field names and values must match some existing record type and no extra fields can be present.

 To access a field value in a record, use dot syntax.
 For example:

 ```ocaml
 let p = my_item.price
 ```

+A field name must follow the dot, not an expression that evaluates to a field name.
+To lookup values based on an expression, use the `Map` module.

 Fields can also be destructured using a `match`.
 For example: